Purchasing Power Parity, How to Calculate PPP and How to Use It

 Why Does a Big Mac Cost a Lot Less in China?

-Purchasing power parity is an economic theory that states prices of goods and services should equalize between countries over time.
+Purchasing power parity is based on an economic theory that states the prices of goods and services should equalize between countries over time.
 International trade allows people to shop around for the best price.
-Given enough time, this comparison shopping allows everyone's purchasing power to reach parity.
+Given enough time, this comparison shopping allows everyone's purchasing power to reach parity or equalization.

 PPP depends on the law of one price.
 That states that once the difference in exchange rates is accounted for, then everything would cost the same.

-That's not true in the real world for three reasons.
+That's not true in the real world for four reasons.
 First, there are differences in transportation costs, taxes, and tariffs.
-These costs will increase prices in a country.
+These costs will raise prices in a country.
 Countries with many trade agreements will have lower prices because they have fewer tariffs.
 Socialist countries will have higher costs because they have more taxes.

 A second reason is that some things, like real estate and haircuts, can't be shipped.
-Only ultra-wealthy global travelers can comparison shop homes in New York versus London.
+Only ultra-wealthy global travelers can compare the prices of homes in New York to those in London.

-A third reasons is that not everyone has the same access to international trade.
-For example, someone in rural China can't price shop books.
-Perhaps one day Amazon.com and other online retailers will enable real purchasing power parity.
+A third reason is that not everyone has the same access to international trade.
+For example, someone in rural China can't compare the prices of oxen sold throughout the world.
+But Amazon.com and other online retailers are providing more real purchasing power parity to even rural dwellers.

-A fourth potential reason is that import costs are subject to exchange rate fluctuations.
+A fourth reason is that import costs are subject to exchange rate fluctuations.
 For example, when the U.S. dollar weakens, then Americans pay more for imports.
 The most significant driver of changing exchange rate values is the foreign exchange market.
-It can create wide swings in exchange rate values.
+It creates wide swings in exchange rate values.
 For example, in 2014, many traders shorted the euro.
 The European Union's currency dropped.
 As a result, costs throughout the EU also fell.
-When traders began shorting the U.S. dollar in 2017, the opposite occurred.
+When traders began shorting the U.S. dollar in 2017, the dollar weakened.